 You have configured a trigger on a global transition

 Investigate how the trigger event affects issues in different statuses.
 Consider removing the trigger from the global transition.

 We recommend that you do not configure triggers for global transitions, unless you are confident that you understand exactly how the trigger will affect the behavior of the issue.
-See Triggers and global transitions above for more information.
+Learn more about triggers and global transitions.